 - Try to avoid having names that rhyme

-There’s one exception to the last one, and that is when the rhyming is done on purpose to signify a group of related places.
+There’s one exception to the last one, which is when the rhyming is done on purpose to signify a group of related places.
 Think Westchester, Eastchester, Manchester, or Edinburgh, Loburgh, and Middleburgh.
 You get the point.
 When it looks like the similarity between the names is done on purpose and serves a purpose, it is okay.
 When it looks haphazard, it doesn’t sound right.

 Also, for fantasy, looking into ancient history will provide good inspiration.
-For example, I like to play around with obscure Greek philosopher’s names.
+For example, I like to play around with obscure Greek philosophers’ names.

 Fantasy Names for Flora and Fauna

-I cannot think of many good reasons why you would name plants and animals differently, except when you invent brand new ones.
+I cannot think of many good reasons you would name plants and animals differently, except when you invent brand new ones.
 There will be a chapter on Fauna and Flora, but when it comes to naming them: keep it simple unless it is an essential part of the story.
 If you start re-naming the entire animal reign, you will regret it later.

 Names of Objects and Abstract Items